Prajin Juntong: Political careers

 Later on 21 February 2014, the board of directors of Thai Airways International Public Company Limited resolved to grant Prajin, who held the position the first vice chairman of the board of directors to the chairman of the board of directors to replace Ampon Kittiampon, secretary general to the cabinet who resigned from being chairman of the board.

 Prajin was appointed Minister of Transport in the government of Prayut Chan-ocha and served as deputy chairman of the National Council for Peace and Order until August 2015, was adapted to assume the position of Deputy Prime Minister responsible for the Ministry of Education, Ministry of Energy, Ministry of Information and Communication Technology and the Office of the National Research Council.

 At the cabinet meeting on 13 September 2016, it was resolved to appoint Prajin as Deputy Prime Minister to oversee the Ministry of Information and Communication Technology to take charge of the position, replacing Uttama Savanayana, who had resigned from the position on 12 September 2016.

-On 1 May 2018, he was appointed as the chairman of the Committee on the Management of Rehabilitation of Children and Youth.
+On 1 May 2018, he was appointed the chairman of the Committee on the Management of Rehabilitation of Children and Youth.

-In 2019, Prajin was appointed as senator by resigning from every position in the government.
+In 2019, Prajin was appointed senator by resigning from every position in the government.